Why Winterize?

 CO2 extraction is known for pulling the most fats out of the plant.

-Even between those three methods, variation of the extraction parameters has a strong influence the amount of plant fats picked up.
+Even between those three methods, variation of the extraction parameters has a strong influence on the amount of plant fats picked up.

 General Winterization Techniques